dav1dk1m/ENSE-374-LAB/README.md

 # ENSE 374 LAB: Software Engineering Management

+## Overview
+In this lab you will apply the principles learned in class to incrementally develop a client / server architecture using the Node.js stack and the MVC Architectural Pattern.
+Components include:
+- Implement View with HTML, CSS, BootStrap, jQuery, EJS
+- Implement Controller with Node.js and Express.js
+- Implement Model with MongoDB, Mongoose and Passport

 |   |Assigned|Due|Folder|
 | --- | --- |---|---|
 |1.
 Tools: VS Code, Git and GitHub| Sept 8 | Sept 15 +|[LAB 1](https://github.com/dav1dk1m/ENSE-374-LAB/tree/main/LAB%201)|